 The Participants intend to work together to achieve the following training and education goals:

-- To develop effective training and education programs for young adults regarding hazard awareness in the various careers and vocations they choose to pursue, and to communicate such information to constituent employers and workers.
+- To develop effective training and education programs for young adults regarding such as but not limited to falls, electrocution, struck-by, caught-in or between and to communicate such information to constituent employers and workers.

 - To develop effective training and education programs for young adults to promote understanding of workers' rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.

-- To deliver or arrange for the delivery of OSHA 10 hour courses.
+- To deliver or arrange for the delivery of OSHA 10 Hour Construction and General Industry courses.

 Outreach and Communication